rauc/rauc/docs/using.rst

 Creating Bundles
 ----------------

-To create an update bundle on your build host, rauc provides the `bundle`
+To create an update bundle on your build host, RAUC provides the `bundle`
 command:

 .. code-block:: sh